Sample plan

 Midtown

-Walk up the marble lion-flanked steps, then inside to the Rose Main Reading Room — a 91-meter cathedral ceiling over wooden tables where people have done actual work for 100 years.
-Free to visit.
+Walk up the marble lion-flanked steps (Patience and Fortitude), then inside to the Rose Main Reading Room — a 91-meter cathedral ceiling over green-shaded lamps on wooden tables where people have done actual work for 100 years.
+Free to visit, anyone can sit and work.
+The 3rd-floor Rare Book Room occasionally exhibits the Gutenberg Bible (1455, the oldest movable-type print).
+On the way out, Bryant Park — outdoor cinema in summer, Bank of America Winter Village (free ice rink) in winter.

 17:00